 By entering his world, I’m letting go of my own, like meditation.

-By broadening his inputs, I’m broadening my own, and keeping a wide variety in my life.
+By broadening his inputs, I’m broadening my own.

 P.S.
 You won’t find his name or face online.
 I don’t think it’s right to put someone online without their permission.
 He’ll put himself online when he’s ready.